NanoComp/meep/doc/docs/Scheme_User_Interface.md

 ### prism

-A `prism` consists of a plane polygon, defined by an arbitrary-length list of 3D points (the *vertices*), extruded through a given distance (the *height*) in a given direction (the *axis*) to form a 3D volume.
-The quantities you will specify to instantiate a `prism` are
+Polygonal prism type.

-+ **`vertices` [list of `vector3`]**
+**`vertices` [list of `vector3`]**
 —
-The vertices that define the polygonal *floor* of the prism;
-the vertices must be coplanar, and if `axis` is specified it must be normal to the plane of the vertices.
+The vertices that define the polygonal *floor* of the prism; the vertices must be coplanar, and if `axis` is specified it must be normal to the plane of the vertices.
 Note that infinite prism lengths are not supported.
 To simulate infinite geometry, just extend the edge of the prism beyond the cell.
 The *ceiling* of the prism is just its floor polygon rigidly translated through the displacement vector `height*axis`.

-+ **`height` [`number`]**
+**`height` [`number`]**
 —
 The prism thickness, extruded in the direction of `axis`. `infinity` can be used for infinite height.

-+ **`axis` [`vector3`]**
+**`axis` [`vector3`]**
 —
-Optional; specifies the extrusion axis, which must be normal to the plane of the vertices.
-If `axis` is not specified, the extrusion axis is taken to be the normal vector to the plane of the vertices, with sign determined by a right-hand rule with respect to the first two vertices: if your right-hand fingers point from vertex 1 to vertex 2, your thumb points in the direction of `axis.`
-In vector language, `axis` is determined by computing a vector cross product and normalizing to unit magnitude:
+(optional) specifies the extrusion axis, which must be normal to the plane of the vertices.
+If `axis` is not specified, the extrusion axis is taken to be the normal vector to the plane of the vertices, with sign determined by a right-hand rule with respect to the first two vertices: if your right-hand fingers point from vertex 1 to 2, your thumb points in the direction of `axis.` In vector language, `axis` is determined by computing a vector cross product and normalizing to unit magnitude:
 $$ \mathbf{a}
   =(\mathbf{v}_1 - \overline{\mathbf v})
    \times